 Adults will love the Visitor Center with helpful guides and plenty of print materials for reference.
 Check here for hours.

-Kids will love the film clips from Frozen and explanation of the ice tools used in the film, as well as the chance to throw snowballs (even in the middle of summer!) in the first floor Ice House.
+Kids will love the film clips from Frozen and explanation of the ice tools used in the film, as well as the chance to throw snowballs (even during summer!) in the first floor Ice House.
 This was one of our children’s favorite spots of the trip!

 Adults will love touring the facility, learning how a 335 pound- 40 gallon ice block is created, and checking out the ice sculptures in season.